Recent and Ongoing HERC Projects

 In July 2019, HERC, DCU hosted the second INTALL project meeting on Dublin City University's Glasnevin campus.
 HERC was represented by Prof Maria Slowey, Dr Trudy Corrigan and Tanya Zubrzycki.
-ENGAGE STUDENTS were pleased to welcome Niamh O'Reilly, Chief Executive Officer of AONTAS, the National Adult Learning Organisation in Ireland, to attend part of the meeting.
+INTALL partners were pleased to welcome Niamh O'Reilly, Chief Executive Officer of AONTAS, the National Adult Learning Organisation in Ireland, to attend part of the meeting.

 UNIBILITY Guidelines launched in Barcelona